Could Low Blood Sugar Be a Root to Fibromyalgia? New Study

 A Look at the Research

 A recent study compared patients with fibromyalgia to two groups of healthy people.
 Scientists noted that a long-term measure of blood sugar levels was higher in people with fibromyalgia.
-The body develops insulin resistance develops when it struggles to break down sugar.
+The body develops insulin resistance when it struggles to break down sugar.

 The new research compared a small group of people with fibromyalgia into two groups of healthy people and noted that a long-term measure of blood sugar levels was higher in people with fibromyalgia.
 Insulin resistance develops when the body starts to struggle with breaking down sugar.